🌐 i18n and Translation

 .

-folder, with a directory for each language similar to how pages work.
+folder, with a dedicated YAML file for each language.
 Unlike pages, these translations look more like a dictionary, mapping standard keys to translated strings.
-Each language should provide the following files:
+Comments can be included on a line starting with a #

 Translation Process